 Ella Rock Hiking, Ella Sri Lanka

-After getting down the station, we stepped in to little shop in front of the station.
-We bought some snacks from there and tea after having rotty.
-Owner of the shop was a friendly lady, he asked her little son to show us the path to Ella rock.
+After getting down the station, we stepped into a little shop in front of the station.
+We bought some snacks from there and tea after having rottie.
+The owner of the shop was a friendly lady, he asked her little son to show us the path to Ella rock.

-You have to come down to Ella side on railway tracks until you meet a Bo tree.
+You have to come down to Ella’s side on railway tracks until you meet a Bo tree.
 From there you have to climb up to the hill through a tea plantation.

 The view from the summit was really amazing.
 You can see the whole area of Knuckles and few other misty mountains from the top.

-After enjoy the breathtaking view of the summit we walked to the second summit point of the Ella rock.
-It was nearly one kilometer away from the main view point.
+After enjoying the breathtaking view of the summit we walked to the second summit point of the Ella rock.
+It was nearly one kilometer away from the main viewpoint.

-Small Buddhist shrine is located on the second view point.
+The small Buddhist shrine is located on the second viewpoint.
 You can clearly see the Wellawaya road and Rawana Ella falls from there.
-And also Namunukula, Narangala and Piduruthalagala also can be seen there if you visit in clear sky day.
+And also Namunukula, Narangala, and Piduruthalagala also can be seen there if you visit in clear sky day.

 Since it was around 11 am, it was hard to stay there for a long with the sun coming up.